scala/scala3/CONTRIBUTING.md

 ## General Workflow

-This is the process for committing code to the Scala project.
+This is the process for committing code to the Dotty project.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.

 Before starting to work on a feature or a fix, it's good practice to ensure that: